Helsinki-NLP/OpusFilter/README.md

 * `tokenizer`: tokenizer type
 * `languages`: a list of language codes for the detokenizer

-Currently there is only one type of tokenizer available: `moses` (uses the `mosestokenizer` package).
+Currently there is only one type of detokenizer available: `moses` (uses the `fast-mosestokenizer` package).

 The list of language codes should match to the languages of the input files given in the `preprocess` step.